We're starting to, I don't want to hear no complaints.

 Okay.

-Like fresh with the reading.
+You like fresh with the reading?

 Okay.

-Oh, which by the way, this was huge, guys.
+Oh, which, by the way, this was huge, guys.

-He parked his freighters three miles from Los Angeles and transferred the liquor to speedboats for delivery to the shore, easily evading the Coast Guard.
+He parked his freighters three miles from Los Angeles and transferred the liquor to Speedboats for delivery to the shore, easily evading the Coast Guard.

 Stop it.